Cgroups: Namespace isolation

 While not technically part of the cgroups work, a related feature of the Linux kernel is namespace isolation, where groups of processes are separated such that they cannot "see" resources in other groups.
 For example, a PID namespace provides a separate enumeration of process identifiers within each namespace.
-Also available are mount, user, UTS, network and SysV IPC namespaces.
+Also available are mount, user, UTS (Unix Time Sharing), network and SysV IPC namespaces.